sulfidate/myFashionBagsStore/README.md

 # myFashionBagsStore >> Documentation

-Welcome to my eCommerce project of building an shopping cart application from scratch using the MERN stack (MongoDB, Express, React/Redux, Node) to deepen my experience with the MERN tools.
+Welcome to my eCommerce project of building a shopping cart application from scratch using the MERN stack (MongoDB, Express, React/Redux, Node)

 The << Fashion Bags Store >> is a real project that I am currently implementing for one of my clients.